 Nittany Lions look for fourth win in last five Big Ten/ACC Challenge games

-Condon spent two seasons at Boston University as an assistant coach on Chambers' staff helping guide the Terriers to back-to-back 21-win seasons and post-season appearances both years.
-The Terriers went 21-14 in 2010-11, winning the America East Conference Championship and advancing to their first NCAA Tournament since 2002.
-The Terriers also went 21-14 in 2009-10 and earned a CBI tournament berth, reaching the semifinals.
-Condon was responsible for assisting with all aspects of the Terrier basketball program, including recruiting, game and practice preparation, scouting and player development.
-Condon worked specifically with Terrier guards including 2011 America East Player-of-the-Year John Holland, first-team all-conference guard Darryl Partin and all-conference rookie honoree D.J.
+Condon joined the Penn State staff after two seasons as an assistant coach with Chambers at Boston University, helping guide the Terriers to back-to-back 21-win seasons and postseason appearances both years.
+BU went 21-14 in 2010-11, winning the America East Conference Championship and advancing to its first NCAA Tournament in more than a decade (2002).
+He worked specifically with the Terrier guards, including 2011 America East Player of the Year John Holland, now a member of the NBA’s Cleveland Cavaliers, first-team all-conference guard Darryl Partin and all-conference rookie honoree D.J.
 Irving.

-Prior to BU, Condon spent two years as the director of basketball operations for Radford University working under 2009 Big South Coach of the Year Brad Greenberg.
-Condon played an important role in the biggest turn around in league history, including a 2009 Big South Championship and the Highlanders' trip to the 2009 NCAA Tournament.
-Radford finished the 2008-09 season with a 21-12 (15-3 Big South) mark after posting a 10-20 (5-9) record the previous season.
+After graduation from Villanova in 2007, Condon was hired as the director of basketball operations for Radford University and worked under 2009 Big South Coach of the Year Brad Greenberg.
+He played an important role in the biggest turnaround in league history, which included a 2009 Big South Championship and the Highlanders’ trip to the NCAA Tournament.

 The Springfield, Va., native and former all-state high school player was an exemplary student-athlete at Villanova.
 Condon was a three-year selection to the Big East All-Academic Team and also served as the men’s basketball team’s representative to the university’s student-athlete advisory committee.
 He earned his bachelor’s degree in business administration from Villanova in May of 2007.